 #2 – Identify any skills gaps.

 In a best-case scenario, your current employees can contribute to your war room planning.
 However, any shift in overall business strategy could create gaps in skills and expertise.
-For example, with supply chains broken, businesses may need to ramp up sourcing instead of continuous operations.
+For example, with supply chain disruptions, businesses may need to ramp up sourcing instead of continuous operations.
 Sourcing is drastically different than operations and requires a different skill set.
 HR must be able to identify and respond to gaps like these.

 #3 – Allow managers to help identify and fill gaps.